Joseph Franklin Niekro

-Joe Niekro is mostly remembered for his days with the Houston Astros, which he joined at the age of 30 at the beginning of the 1975 season after being purchased from the Braves.
-Over half his career innings and wins came with the Astros.
+Joe Niekro is mostly remembered for his days with the Houston Astros, whom he joined at the age of 30 at the beginning of the 1975 season after being purchased from the Braves.
+More than half of his career innings and wins came with the Astros.

-In his first two seasons in Houston, he continued the role he had had with the Braves, as a swingman, alternating between long relief and an occasional start, without distinguishing himself in any particular way.
-This changed in late 1977 when he was inserted in the starting rotation and went 13-8 with a 3.04 ERA.
+In his first two seasons in Houston, he continued in the role he had with the Braves, swingman, alternating between long relief and an occasional start, without distinguishing himself in any particular way.
+This changed in 1977 when he was inserted in the starting rotation and went 13-8 with a 3.04 ERA.
 He would remain in the Astros' rotation until late 1985, becoming one of the team's best-ever pitchers over the period.
 He notched 20+ victories two times during that span, when he was 34 and 35 years old in 1979 and 1980.
-In 1979, he finished second to Bruce Sutter in the Cy Young Award vote after leading the National League in Wins and Shutouts.
-He got his first taste of post-season action in 1980, pitching 10 scoreless innings with a no-decision in a start against the Philadelphia Phillies in the NLCS.
-He had been largely responsible for bringing the Astros to the playoffs for the first time in their history, as he had started and won the one-game playoff with the Los Angeles Dodgers on October 6th which was made necessary by both teams finishing the season with identical records of 92-70.
+In 1979, he finished second to Bruce Sutter in the Cy Young Award vote after leading the National League in pitcher wins and shutouts.
+He got his first taste of postseason action in 1980, pitching 10 scoreless innings with a no-decision in a start against the Philadelphia Phillies in the NLCS.
+He was largely responsible for bringing the Astros to the playoffs for the first time in their history, as he started and won the one-game playoff with the Los Angeles Dodgers on October 6th, made necessary by both teams finishing the season with identical records of 92-70.

 He was traded to the New York Yankees in September 1985 and went 2-1 in three starts as the Yankees finished behind the Toronto Blue Jays in the pennant race.
 He spent the 1986 season in the Yankees' starting rotation, going 9-10 with a 4.87 ERA, with the highlight being a combined one-hitter of the California Angels on June 4.

 On June 7, 1987 he was traded to the Minnesota Twins for back-up catcher Mark Salas.
 The Twins were desperate for starters to shore up the rotation behind their two stars, Frank Viola and Bert Blyleven; the 42-year-old Niekro started 18 games for them the rest of the way, with an uninspiring 4-9 record and 6.26 ERA.
 On August 3rd, he was caught on the mound with a nail file in his back pocket and suspended for 10 games under accusations of doctoring the baseball.
-The Twins did manage to win their division however, but Niekro was dropped from the starting rotation for the playoffs, in favor of rookie Les Straker.
+On August 15th, he appeared on Late Night With David Letterman mocking the incident, wearing a carpenter's apron and carrying a power sander.
+The Twins did manage to win their division, but Niekro was dropped from the starting rotation for the playoffs, in favor of rookie Les Straker.
 He did not pitch in the ALCS but made his only World Series appearance that year with two innings of scoreless relief against the St. Louis Cardinals as the Twins won the Series in seven games.
-That brought his career post-season record to 20 innings pitched without allowing a single earned run.
+That brought his career postseason record to 20 innings pitched without allowing a single earned run.

 - NL All-Star (1979)